 - Where to eat in Gastown: Nuba – absolutely delicious Lebanese food in the heart of Gastown.
 We went here on New Year’s Eve on our last trip amidst a blizzard and were basically the only ones there.
 The staff were super friendly and helpful, and hung around to chat more than they probably would on a busy night (TONS of gf options).
 Flying Pig is kinda like farm to table ish, using fresh local ingredients to create a menu reminiscent of the family feasts you had growing up (not a great GF option).

 - Where to drink in Gastown: If wine and cheese sound like something you’re interested in, definitely head to Salt Tasting Room.
 Savor the local wine, cheese, and charcuterie with build-your-own tasting flights and cheese plates.
-My wife’s favorite spot that we accidentally discovered in a back alley in Gastown.
+It’s Alysha’s favorite spot that we accidentally discovered in a back alley in Gastown.
 Irish Heather has a great cider selection (try Left Field Cider), and a fully stocked bar with friendly bartenders and well-poured Guinness, according to my brothers.

 Best Places to Stay in Gastown